Position: EU AI Act's Research Exemptions Can Break the Publication Norms of Major AI Conferences: Research Exceptions for AI

 \section{Research Exceptions for AI}

 It should be noted that AI research concerning unregulated forms of AI does not need to comply with the Act.
-However, as shown above, AI research may consist of regulated forms of AI: prohibited systems, high-risk systems, and GPAI models.
-Where a researcher suspects that the AI Act applies to their research, they must review whether their research activity benefits from the many exceptions of the AI Act.
+However, as shown above, AI research may consist of regulated forms of AI: prohibited systems, high-risk systems, and GPAI models, see also Figure \ref{fig:exceptions} for an overview.